hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 None of this would have been possible ten years ago.
 And imagine all the people involved in making, recording, and distributing a record 50 years ago.

 Did the total number of musicians making a living from music go up or down (relative to the overall decline of the middle class)?
 I don't know if numbers are available for this.
 It could be there's less room for megastars like Lil Nas X who got extremely lucky.

+Likewise, we have fewer painters today, but many many more people making pictures in one way or another.

 **The Short-Term versus the Long-Term**